Setup and Integration Guide

 - ✅ MCP Server running and accessible to your AI tool

-- ✅ Search capabilities working in your development environment
+- ✅ All 8 search capabilities working in your development environment

 - ✅ Optimized performance for your specific use case